 Service Day Generator

 This job populates the service day diary based on current settings.
-The same thing is often done by recommendations process, but occasionally situations may arise where doing it separately is preferred.
-For example: Turn off ‘Generate Service Days’ for recommendations process and schedule this batch instead at an earlier time with lighter processing load.
+The same thing is often done by the recommendations process, but occasionally situations may arise where doing it separately is preferred.
+For example: Turn off ‘Generate Service Days’ for the recommendations process and schedule this batch instead at an earlier time with a lighter processing load.
 Or: Run this process for cashpoints which will never have recommendations created (service days diary is needed for manual ordering for those cashpoints).

 Properties